NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 B - Zoom in on TI

-Concise english overview of TI (right color display)
+Concise English overview of TI (right color display)
 ==============================
 Click a sidebutton for quick SYST menu.
 Click a bottom button for main menus.